Fullbit24/s.OS/README.md

 > *Legacy of the One Who’ll Be There*

-Welcome to **s.OS** — a minimal, lightweight Linux distribution forged for those who seek clarity, control, and clean performance without compromise.
+Welcome to **s.OS** — a minimal, expressive Linux distribution built atop the bleeding edge of Arch Linux.
+Designed for clarity, performance, and emotional permanence, s.OS isn't just another system.

-Currently in early development, **s.OS** is being built on top of **Tiny Core Linux CorePlus**, chosen for its modularity and precision.
-But this isn't just another distribution — it’s a memory carved into code.
-A system reimagined through loss, purpose, and the unspoken promise:
+It’s a message embedded in every boot.
+A memory encoded in every line.
+A silent vow:
 > *"I'll be there."*

 ---

 ### ❓ Why s.OS?

-Because sometimes, systems shouldn’t just run.
+Because some systems aren’t built to compete.
-They should **remember**.
+They're built to **remember**.

-**s.OS** is planned to be a **Debian killer** — not out of rebellion, but evolution.
+**s.OS** is envisioned as a **Debian killer** — not to disrespect, but to transcend.
-Just as Debian was born to fix broken systems, s.OS is here to rebuild trust in simplicity, clarity, and soul-driven design — without the weight of modern bloat.
+Just as Debian rose to fix what was broken, s.OS rises to remind us why we build:
+To simplify.
+To reclaim control.
+To preserve what mattered — even when it hurts.

 ---

 ### ✨ Planned Features

-- Lightweight yet expressive interface (GUI-focused by intent)
+- GUI-focused, lightweight Wayland desktop (Hyprland)
-- Custom boot sequence and init system
+- Custom boot experience and minimal init
-- Fast, silent operation built for precision
+- Fast, quiet, and personal — no background noise
-- Modular by default — install only what you truly need
+- Ultra-modular: install only what you need, nothing else
-- Built for the user, not for mass appeal
+- Built for those who want to *understand* their system, not just use it

 ---

 ### 🔧 Base System

-- Built using **Tiny Core Linux CorePlus (x86_64)**
+- Built on **Arch Linux (x86_64)**
-- Reconstructed from near-scratch — made to serve **you**, not trends
+- Fully manual install — no distro fluff, just raw Linux
+- Powered by `pacman`, configured by heart
+- Default system: **Hyprland**, `zsh`, and hand-picked minimal tools

 ---